Commutators and commutator subgroups in profinite groups: On metabelian groups

-\begin{claim} If $G$ is pronilpotent, then $G'$ is finite-by-procyclic. \end{claim} Indeed, if $G$ is pronilpotent, then $G$ is the Cartesian product of $G_i$ and so $G'$ is the Cartesian product of $P_i$.
+\begin{claim} If $G$ is pronilpotent, then $G'$ is finite-by-procyclic. \end{claim} Indeed, if $G$ is pronilpotent, then $G$ is the Cartesian product of the subgroups $G_i$ and so $G'$ is the Cartesian product of the subgroups $P_i$.
 Combining the fact that every element in each $P_i$ is a commutator in elements of $G_i$ with Lemma \ref{commutator}, we deduce that every element of $G'$ is a commutator.
-Thus $G'$ is covered by countably many procyclic subgroups, and by Baire Category Theorem, at least one of these subgroups is open.
-In particular, $G'$ is virtually procyclic.
-Finally, by Lemma \ref{virtprocyclic}$, G'$ is finite-by-procyclic, as claimed.
+Thus, by Remark \ref{remark0}, $G'$ is finite-by-procyclic, as claimed.
+This completes the proof of Claim \ref{pronilpo}.

 Recall that $\gamma_{\infty}(G)$ stands for the intersection of all terms of the lower central series of $G$.
-We know from the above that the commutator subgroup of $G/\gamma_\infty(G)$ is finite-by-procyclic.
+We know from Claim \ref{pronilpo} that the commutator subgroup of $G/\gamma_\infty(G)$ is finite-by-procyclic.
 Hence, if $\gamma_{\infty}(G)$ is finite, then $G'$ is finite-by-procyclic.
 Therefore, without loss of generality, we may make the following \begin{assum} The subgroup $\gamma_\infty(G)$ is infinite. \end{assum}